iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 > Note: "Changeset" is one word.
 Apis should not use a capital "S" when referring to them.

-### ViewState3d.lookAt
+### ViewState3d.lookAt Argument Changed

-This method previously took 6 arguments that specified the new `ViewState3d`.
-There were also two methods `ViewState3d.lookAtPerspectiveOrOrtho` and `ViewState3d.lookAtUsingLensAngle` that also established a new `ViewState3d`.
-They have all been replaced with a new method `ViewState3d.lookAt` that accepts named parameters.
-If you were using the previous versions, you will need to replace your arguments with a single object with the appropriate names.
-E.g.:
+This method previously took 6 arguments.
+In addition the method `ViewState3d.lookAtUsingLensAngle` also established a perspective `ViewState3d` from a field-of-view lens angle with many of the same arguments.
+There is now a new implementation of `ViewState3d.lookAt` that accepts named parameters using the interfaces [LookAtPerspectiveArgs]($frontend), [LookAtOrthoArgs]($frontend), or [LookAtUsingLensAngle]($frontend).[ViewState3d.lookAt]($frontend) can now be used to set up either a perspective or orthographic ViewState3d.

+This is a breaking change, so you may need to modify your code and replace the previous arguments with a single object with the appropriate names.
+For example,:

 ```ts
   viewState.lookAt(eye, target, upVector, newExtents, undefined, backDistance, opts);